georapbox/modal-element/README.md

 These default mechanisms are enough for most use cases.
 However, sometimes developers want to provide extra mechanisms for modal closure.
 The most usual scenario is to provide a "Close" button on the modal's footer or a "Cancel" button for modals that act as confirmation prompts.
 To achieve this the developer would need to add the button and then add a click event listener to it to dismiss the modal.
 This is a common pattern and it works well.
 However, it can be a bit cumbersome to do this for every modal, especially if the developer is using the modal in a lot of places.
 Therefore, as of v1.5.0, the modal provides an automatic way to dismiss the modal by clicking on a button or a link inside the modal's content with the `data-me-close` attribute.
 This is a convenient way to dismiss the modal without the need to add a click event listener to the element.

-Hopefully, in the future we are going to have more declarative ways to handle these kinds of scenarions natively with [Invokers](https://open-ui.org/components/invokers.explainer/), but for now, this is a simple way to achieve the same result.
+Hopefully, in the future we are going to have more declarative ways to handle these kinds of scenarions natively with [Invoker Commands](https://open-ui.org/components/invokers.explainer/), but for now, this is a simple way to achieve the same result.

 Here is an example: